 YouTube

 YouTube is an American social media and online video sharing platform owned by Google.
-YouTube was founded on February 14, 2005, by Steve Chen, Chad Hurley, and Jawed Karim, three former employees of PayPal.
+YouTube was founded on February 14, 2005, by Chad Hurley, Jawed Karim, and Steve Chen, who were former employees of PayPal.
 Headquartered in San Bruno, California, it is the second-most-visited website in the world, after Google Search.
 In January 2024, YouTube had more than 2.7 billion monthly active users, who collectively watched more than one billion hours of videos every day.
 As of May 2019, videos were being uploaded to the platform at a rate of more than 500 hours of content per minute, and as of mid-2024, there were approximately 14.8 billion videos in total.
 Wikipedia

 Website: www.youtube.com